PanHyridae/Safeguard-For-PokemonGO/README.md

 Niantic themselves have put in many warnings in Ingress and Pokemon GO, making this app, in my opinion, almost useless.
 But the code is still here for people to use if they wish.

+## Disclaimer
+Due to the app being incomplete and not updated for newer Android SDKs, I cannot guarantee that any of this code will function as is.

+## License - MIT
 ````
 MIT License